-Coldplay Have Said They Won't Play Shows Until Touring Becomes More Environmentally Friendly
+Coldplay Won't Play Shows Until Touring Becomes More Eco-Friendly

 Coldplay are finally back on the airwaves ahead of their eighth studio album Everyday Life, but if you're anticipating a tour supporting the record you may have to wait a couple of years.
 No, they're not done with touring, but Coldplay wants to make touring more environmentally sustainable, and are planning on spending the next couple of years to figure out the means to do so.